-It is therefore interesting to note that from a physical standpoint the aviation system performs best of all three transportation systems studied regarding all other relevant aspects; in particular, the lack of need for any route infrastructure represents a significant and lasting systemic advantage over road and railway transportation.
+It is therefore interesting to note that from a physical standpoint the aviation system performs best of all three transportation systems studied regarding all other components to be considered; in particular, the lack of need for any route infrastructure represents a significant and lasting systemic advantage over road and railway transportation.
 For air transport, there can be only one goal for the future: the fuel required for propulsion must become climate neutral.
 Synthetic kerosene, which is produced from the CO2 in the air and hydrogen using electricity from renewable sources, is currently in the laboratory and testing phase.
-Experiments are also being conducted with kerosene from biomass; at individual airports, airlines can already refuel with (significantly more expensive) kerosene that is not of fossil origin (94), (95), (96).
+Experiments are also being conducted with kerosene from biomass; at individual airports, airlines can already refuel with (significantly more expensive) kerosene that is not of fossil origin (77), (78), (79).
 It will however take several years before significant amounts of such climate-neutral fuels are available, and only time will tell whether the processes known today will ever be able to cover the entire demand for the globally increasing air traffic.
-According to the IATA (International Air Transport Association), a total of around 200 million liters of SAF were available in 2022; 450 billion liters per year will be needed to decarbonize air transport by 2050 (97).
-Furthermore, the first electrically powered air cabs, which also require no road infrastructure at all, have left the laboratories and are currently in the testing phase.
+Thinking even further: The first electrically powered air cabs, which also require no road infrastructure at all, have left the laboratories and are currently in the testing phase.

-Short term, more thought should be given to optimizing routes and flight altitudes in day-to-day air traffic according to criteria of ecological efficiency (74).
+Short term, more thought should be given to optimizing routes and flight altitudes in day-to-day air traffic according to criteria of ecological efficiency (80).
 Nevertheless, the lack of need for any route infrastructure, the advantage of the shortest route between locations and the already highest efficiency in the ratio of payload to total mass moved are inherent significant advantages of aviation that will remain valid for the foreseeable future.